 Orexin Receptor Antagonists

-Suvorexant and lemborexant exert their therapeutic effects through antagonism of orexin receptors.
-Suvorexant and lemborexant block the binding of wake-promoting neuropeptides orexin A and orexin B to the OX1R and OX2R receptors, subsequently suppressing the wake drive.
+Suvorexant, lemborexant, and daridorexant exert their therapeutic effects through antagonism of orexin receptors.
+These medications block the binding of wake-promoting neuropeptides orexin A and orexin B to the OX1R and OX2R receptors, subsequently suppressing the wake drive.

 Dietary or herbal supplements